oban-bg/oban/README.md

 - **Job Priority** — Prioritize jobs within a queue to run ahead of others.

-- **Job Safety** — When a process crashes or the BEAM is terminated executing jobs aren't lost—they are quickly recovered by other running nodes or immediately when the node is restarted.

-- **Historic Metrics** — After a job is processed the row is _not_ deleted.
+- **Historic Metrics** — After a job is processed the row isn't deleted.
   Instead, the job is retained in the database to provide metrics.
 This allows users to inspect historic jobs and to see aggregate data at the job, queue or argument level.